ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 # Introduction

 [Part 2](/ultimate-go-react-development-setup-with-docker-part2) was about transitioning to Go.
-This post contains a demo of my production ready API.
-The demo is really my development workflow that involves seeding and migrations.
+This post contains a demo of a Docker-based API workflow inspired by the [Ardan Labs service example](https://github.com/ardanlabs/service).
 After the demo I'll end with how to profile the API with [pprof](https://golang.org/pkg/runtime/pprof/).

 We focus on: